-In carefully reviewing this list, we found we have been to 15 of the 20 countries, except for Sri Lanka, Japan, Bhutan, Jamaica, and Israel, all of which, we hope to visit sometime in the future depending on the degree to which Covid-19 impedes future travel.
+In carefully reviewing this list, we found we have been to 15 of the 20 countries, except for Sri Lanka, Japan, Bhutan, Jamaica, and Israel.
+We hope to visit sometime in the future, depending on the degree to which Covid-19 impedes future travel.
 We’re scheduled to sail on a few cruises around Japan in 2022, but who knows if they’ll sail by that time?

 We have no idea what the future holds.
-Besides the obvious restrictions imposed as a result of Covid-19, our age and ongoing ability to travel will be a primary factor.
-Based on how we feel now, it’s entirely possible we can continue on for years to come.
-However, as we so well have learned, regardless of how hard we work at achieving optimum health, health issues may arise over which we have little control.
+Besides the obvious restrictions imposed due to Covid-19, our age and ongoing ability to travel will be a primary factor.
+Based on how we feel now, it’s entirely possible we can continue for years to come.
+However, as we have learned, regardless of how hard we work at achieving optimum health, health issues may arise over which we have little control.

-Recently, a kind reader wrote and asked if we had a complete itinerary of all of our travels since the onset.
-I felt bad explaining that based on variables at any given time, our itineraries are piecemeal at this point, often grouped into one or two-year itineraries.
+Recently, a kind reader wrote and asked if we had a complete itinerary of our travels since the onset.
+I felt terrible explaining that based on variables at any given time, our itineraries are piecemeal at this point, often grouped into one or two-year itineraries.

-I’d like to have put that together for him, but based on all the time I have spent working on my laptop over the past year, I just don’t have it in me to begin such a lofty goal at this point in time.
+I’d like to have put that together for him, but based on all the time I have spent working on my laptop over the past year, I don’t have it in me to begin such a lofty goal at this point.
 If we are fortunate to make it to the 10-year mark, I plan to tackle such a project at that time.

-In the interim, our travel map on the right side of our home page, under the heading “Map Our Travels” only requires a single click to see when and where we’ve traveled since 2012.
-Tom has been diligent in keeping this map updated regularly, which will be highly instrumental when the time comes to map out the full 10 years.
+In the interim, our travel map on the right side of our home page, under the heading “Map Our Travels,” only requires a single click to see when and where we’ve traveled since 2012.
+Tom has been diligent in keeping this map updated regularly, which will be highly instrumental when the time comes to map out the entire ten years.

-We’ll tackle that project in October 2022, the 10-year anniversary of our world travels, a mere 20 months from now.
-How the time has flown.
-We would never have imagined traveling, we’d travel for such an extended period.
-But, now after wasting, albeit safely, almost 10% of our travel time in lockdown in a hotel in Mumbai, India, we have an entirely different perspective of how precious every day was, is, and will be in the future.
+In October 2022, the 10th anniversary of our world travels, we’ll tackle that project a mere 20 months from now how the time has flown.
+We would never have imagined traveling.
+We’d travel for such an extended period.
+But, now, after wasting, albeit safely, almost 10% of our travel time in lockdown in a hotel in Mumbai, India, we have an entirely different perspective of how precious every day was, is, and will be in the future.

 We’re grateful for each day of life, each day spent together, each day of exploring the world, its people, its cultures, and its wildlife and nature.
-Without a doubt, it’s been a gift, one we will joyfully treasure for as long as we are able to continue on.
+Without a doubt, it’s been a gift, one we will joyfully treasure for as long as we can continue.

 Stay safe, wear a mask, social distance, and wash and sanitize your hands.
-May your life and the lives of your loved ones, be long and fruitful in this amazing world.
+May your life and the lives of your loved ones be long and fruitful in this fantastic world.

 Photo from one year ago today, February 7, 2020: